How To Make Holiday Cut-Out Butter Cookies

 Add the flour and mix on low speed until well combined.
 The mixture will seem dry and crumbly at first, but it will come together.

-Scrape the dough onto a work surface (if it’s sticky, dust very lightly with flour).
+Scrape the dough onto a work surface.
 Shape into a ball and cut in half; form 2 discs, then wrap in plastic and refrigerate for at least 2 hours or overnight.

 Work the dough with hands for a minute or so, until it feels soft and pliable enough to roll.
 Be careful not to overwork it; it should still feel cold.